 The first few years of parenting can be the most overwhelming, and sometimes the best thing for both you and your baby is a change of scenery.
 Climbing, dancing, playing and visiting animals are great ways to get out of the house and have fun with your little ones!
+With this list of places to go with a baby or toddler, the hardest part of your day will be getting out the door.
 Here’s our roundup of best places to go with a baby in the western suburbs.

 As always, make sure to check the websites or call ahead to confirm your plans.
 While we do our best to have the most up-to-date information, business hours, pricing and availability are constantly changing in this uncertain time.

 Places to Go with a Baby or Toddler in Chicago’s West Suburbs

 If you’re anything like our family, we’ve spent A LOT of time outdoors recently.